Santa Barbara County Fire Burns 4,200 Acres, Threatens Thousands Of Homes

 The fire matches conditions similar to so many other recent California wildfires.
 It combines bone-dry brush situated in steep, hard-to-access terrain with erratic winds gusting up to 50 mph.
 The area last burned more than two dozen years ago.

-"The Cave fire is burning under some of the toughest firefighting conditions anywhere in the world," Jim Harris, Fire Chief at the Los Padres National Forest told the Los Angeles Times.
+"The Cave fire is burning under some of the toughest firefighting conditions anywhere in the world," Jim Harris, fire chief at the Los Padres National Forest, told the Los Angeles Times.
 "We've experienced several offshore wind events at this point, and that has just dried the fuel bed out to the point where we're seeing the fire behavior we saw last night."

 At least a half-inch of rain is forecast to hit Santa Barbara with showers lasting through Thanksgiving and into early next week.